gaato/role-manager/README.md

 Create `bot/config.py` with reference to `bot/config-sample.py`.

-First run `python -m bot.send_message` to send a role selection message.
+First run `python -m bot.send_select` to send a role selection message or run `python -m bot.send_button` to send a verifing message.

 Then run `python -m bot`.